Amsterdam court gives green light to plan to reduce flights at busy Schiphol Airport

 The airport said that “the most important thing for us is that Schiphol becomes quieter, cleaner and better.”

+The carrier said it would “continue to engage with other stakeholders in seeking the best way to reduce the number of people affected by aircraft noise.”

-Schiphol already is attempting to reduce noise.
+Schiphol already is attempting to address the issue.
 Earlier this year, the airport announced plans to phase out all flights between midnight and 5 a.m., to ban private jets and the noisiest planes, and to abandon a project for an additional runway.